quixio/quix-docs/docs/tutorials/train-and-deploy-ml/deploy-ml.md

 !!! note

-	Don't forget the purpose of this tutorial was to show you how to deploy an ML model in Quix Platform, rather than to train an accurate model.
+	Don't forget the purpose of this tutorial was to show you how to deploy an ML model in Quix, rather than to train an accurate model.
 So the prediction may not always match the actual brake value.

 [Conclusion and next steps :material-arrow-right-circle:{ align=right }](conclusion.md)